-The key thing to remember is that you’ll be taxed on anything which HMRC states are a personal benefit.
+The critical thing to remember is that you’ll be taxed on anything which HMRC states are a personal benefit.

 There are quite a few costs which are business expenses, which are all tax-deductible, and pretty straightforward.
 Your accountant’s monthly fee and other professional costs (such as legal costs for your company) are typical examples.

 Always speak to your accountant if you are unsure whether you should or shouldn’t claim something against your company.

 If expense claims are taking up too much of your time, or proving to be tedious, get in touch with our advisers on the number below.
 We've been providing expert accountancy advice and helping contractors to focus on doing what they do best since 1992.